rapid7/docker-logentries/README.md

 published to logentries every second.
 The `-a/--add` flag allows to add fixed values to the data being published.
 This follows the format 'name=value'.

+You can also filter filter the containers for whitch the logs/stats are forwarded with:

+* `--matchByName REGEXP`: forward logs/stats only for the containers whose name matches the given REGEXP.
+* `--matchByImage REGEXP`: forward logs/stats only for the containers whose image matches the given REGEXP.
+* `--skipByName REGEXP`: do not forward logs/stats for the containers whose name matches the given REGEXP.
+* `--skipByImage REGEXP`: do not forward logs/stats for the containers whose image matches the given REGEXP.

 ## Embedded usage